dev-lgtm129/tiny-tools/README.md

 # tiny-tools
 ## Overview
 This repo contains variety of beginner friendly python tools, basic utilities and games that I made to sharpen and enhance my coding skils.
-Each project here reperesnts a step forward in my coding journey.
+Each project here represents a step forward in my coding journey.
 This is my first repo which may contain a lot of mistakes.
 If you notice any issues, bugs, or areas where the code can be improved, I’d genuinely appreciate your feedback.
 Feel free to open an issue, suggest changes, or just leave a comment — every bit of guidance helps me learn and grow.